cqlnx/simple-keylogger/README.md

 - Encourage ethical and responsible programming
 - Help people recognize and understand malicious software

-If you are learning cybersecurity, treat this as a demonstration, not a weapon.
+Treat this as a demonstration, not a weapon.

 ---